Public Entertainment Licence

 - Fun fairs, including merry-go-rounds, roundabouts, swings, switchback railways, skittle alleys, coconut shies, hooplas, shooting galleries, mechanical riding, driving or boating apparatus, or anything similar to any of the foregoing

-- Indoor or open air music concerts involving the erection of temporary raised structures
+- Indoor or open air music concerts or other events involving the erection of temporary raised structures

 - Open air music concerts where in excess of 250 persons are present

 - Sports or activities involving the transportation or propulsion of persons whether by mechanical or other means including gravity

 - Any exhibition to which the Hypnotism Act 1952 applies

 - Cage fighting

 - Premises used for laser displays or laser games

 - Firework displays or bonfires (NB a firework dispensation may also be required )